hstreamdb/docs/docs/en/guides/stream.md

   + Minimum value = 1 seconds
   + Maximum value = 21 days

+- Shard Count

+  The number of shards that a stream will have.

 ## Create a Stream

 Create a stream before you write records or create a subscription.